Natural Resource Workforce Development Fellowship

 The Southwest Climate Adaptation Science Center (SW CASC) Natural Resources Workforce Development (NRWD) Fellowship was developed to provide graduate students with opportunities for training and practice in developing use-inspired and actionable science to inform natural resource management decisions.
+Key aspects of the training include: methods to foster collaborations and the development of science that informs resource management decisions; experience in interacting and collaborating with natural resource management decision-makers; and experience in effective communication of research results to enable use of that research.
 Each year, the fellowship will have a different science theme.
-For example, the science theme for the 2019-2020 NRWD Fellowship is improved understanding of the linkages between the management of headwater ecosystems and downstream water resources.
+The science theme for the 2022-2023 NRWD Fellowship is: Climate-informed management of natural resources in aquatic ecosystems to support effective climate adaptation.

-The fellowship is open to graduate students enrolled in research-based thesis or dissertation-granting programs at the seven SW CASC consortium institutions (see map below).
+The fellowship is open to graduate students enrolled in research-based thesis or dissertation-granting programs at the seven SW CASC consortium institutions.
 One applicant from each institution will be selected to take part in each fellowship cohort.
-Fellows will work as a team to conduct research, and are required to attend monthly cohort teleconferences and two in-person meetings, submit a news item for the SW CASC website, and submit a written report of results and findings.
-Funding for successful applicants includes a stipend of $5,000, with an additional travel allowance of $1000 for each Fellows cohort meeting that occurs away from their home campus.
+Fellows will work as a team to conduct research, and are required to attend two one-hour cohort teleconferences per month and two in-person meetings per year, submit a news item for the SW CASC website, and submit a written report of results and findings.
+Funding for successful applicants includes a stipend of $7,000, with an additional travel allowance of $1000 for each Fellows cohort meeting that occurs away from their home campus.